 For the Mercedes models, expect inline-4 engines and dual-clutch transmissions to feature prominently.
 High-performance models from Mercedes-AMG are also planned.
 We hear the next A45 from AMG will pack as much as 400 horsepower.

-As the current A-Class hatch made its debut in 2012, we should see this new one revealed late in 2017 or early the following year.
-Unfortunately we don’t expect to see the new A-Class hatch in the United States due to low demand for this particular body style in the premium segment.
+As the current A-Class hatch made its debut in 2012, we should see this new one revealed in 2018—possible at the 2018 Geneva auto show next March.
+Unfortunately, we don’t expect to see the new A-Class hatch in the United States due to low demand for this particular body style in the premium segment.